shenhab/YamlCV/README.md

 - Preferred Working Location: "Ireland, and Middle East"

 ## _Summary:_
 I am a Staff Site Reilability Engineer working in ServiceNow in Dublin.
-I have a very strong database background as I worked as a database support engineer specialized in MySQL, MariaDB, and Amazon Aurora-MySQL while I was in AWS Premium support.
+I have a very strong database and Linux background as I worked as a database support engineer specialized in MySQL, MariaDB, and Amazon Aurora-MySQL while I was in AWS Premium support.
 During this period I was also recognized as an RDS Expert within Amazon network.
-I also worked on infrastruction and region build automation, helping my team and others to automate current build workflow, in order to reach zero touch build workflows while I was in AWS as System Engineer and System Dev Engineer.
+I also worked on infrastruction and region build automation, helping my team and other teams to automate region build workflows, in order to reach zero touch build workflows while I was in AWS as System Engineer and System Dev Engineer.
 Currently I am wokring on maintaining the Inferastructure of ServiceNow.
 I am interested in Site Reliability Engineer roles, as I am pasionate about automation, troubleshooting, and bug fixing, I am also exploring the posibility of being a Solution Archetict as I do have good knowledge of systems design and destributed systems

 ## _Education:_